php-opencloud/openstack/doc/services/identity/v3/tokens.rst

 Use case
 ~~~~~~~~

-Before one can start calling any API, a very first step that this SDK will do is to authenticate with Identity service
-using user's credential.
+Before the SDK performs an API call, it will first authenticate to the OpenStack Identity service using the provided
+credentials.

-If the user's credential is valid, Identity service responses with an authentication token embedded in X-Auth-Token
+If the user's credential is valid, credentials are valid, the Identity service returns an authentication token.
+The SDK
-header and services catalog.
-The SDK will then use this authentication token and services catalog in all subsequent API
+will then use this authentication token and service catalog in all subsequent API calls.
-calls.

-This setup typically works well for command line type of applications.
+This setup typically works well for CLI applications.
 However, for web-based applications, performance
 is undesirable since authentication step adds ~100ms to the response time.

-In order to improve performance, SDK allows users to export and store authentication token and re-use it when it is
+In order to improve performance, the SDK allows users to export and store authentication tokens, and re-use until they
-still valid.
+expire.

 Generate token and persist to file